marietonik/Computer-Vision-DUTh/README.md

 Projects' main library is [OpenCV](https://opencv.org/).

 ## Text Detection and Segmentation from images.
-* Noise filter without the use of OpenCV.
+* Median filter for noise removal from images.
-* Region Segmentation.
+* Region Segmentation with dilation and closing techniques.
-* Bounding Box Designing.
+* Design of bounding box with connected components function.
-* Word Counting.
+* Word and region counting as results.

 Image Original Data | Resulted Image :-------------------------:|:-------------------------: